kristy-fournier/PartyJukebox/readme.md

 - `sound/` contains all mp3 files by default
 - `databaseGenerator.py` scans through mp3 files and gets information about them
     - `Filename, Title, Artist, Art, Length` are all saved
-        - *If the title and artist are not in the mp3 metadata, it looks for a format of* `TITLE_ARTIST.mp3` *then of* `ARTIST - TITLE.mp3` *and otherwise defaults to the file name as the title, and no artist*
+        - *If the title and artist are not in the file metadata, it looks for a format of* `TITLE_ARTIST.mp3` *then of* `ARTIST - TITLE.mp3` *and otherwise defaults to the file name as the title, and no artist*
         - Art is retrieved from LastFM
     - Running with `--mode (update/new)` either updates the current database and adds new songs/removes deleted songs, or recreates the entire database (update is default, and is faster in art mode)
     - Running with `--art (True/False)` retrieves art from  LastFM or doesn't (True is default)
         - *Can only generate one song / 0.25 seconds, to avoid pinging the LastFM server too much*
-    - Running with `--apikey (KEYhere)` sets the LastFM key for that run
-        - If this is set to an empty string (Default) the app runs in non-art mode
-    - Running with `--directory (directoryOfmp3s)` allows for sound files to be in a different place
+    - Directory to index for music files can be set in the `.env` file
-        - Default `"./sound/"`
-        - _This setting might be kinda iffy on Linux.
-You're on Linux just go and edit it if you have issues_
 - `songDatabase.db` stores all the information about each song in a SQLite database with tables `songs` and `meta`
 - `webbyBits.py` imports the database, runs all music playing, and accepts all commands from clients
     - Searches return matching songs
     - Accepts Play-Pause and Skip commands
     - Uses port 19054 by default
-        - `--port (port)` changes the port for that run
+        - Can be changed in the `.env` file
         - The default port can be changed in the file
     - Running with `--admin (admin password)` sets an admin password for moderation on the client
-        - ***Note: Do not reuse a password, consider this like making whatever this string is public, no security is guaranteed***
+        - ***Note: Do not reuse a password, the password is hashed before being sent over the network, but I still wouldn't bet my house on it, no security is guaranteed***
         - Anyone who knows the admin password can enter it on the client and change the abilities of any non-admin users (for example to limit skipping)
             - The total set of features that can be restricted is
                 - Skip track